NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/UKCore-MedicationAdministration/Index.page.md

 The following are example usage scenarios for the UK Core Medication Administration profile:

 -	To share inpatient or outpatient non-immunization administrations of medication between clinical systems.
 Example scenarios include inpatient patient transfer from ward-to-ward or hospital-to-hospital, where different clinical systems are in use.
-For immunisations use the {{pagelink:Profile-Immunization}} resource.
+For immunisations use the {{pagelink:UKCore-Immunization}} resource.
 -	To share patient self-administration of medication.
 -	To share home-health reporting from medicines administration and monitoring devices.